Kburry/iot-emulation/README.md

 	1.3 Watch! :)

 	1.4 Ok, step 1.3 should say that the Controller & Cloud will Run.
-			Then, after two seconds, 2 Actuators and 2 sensors will be created.
+			After two seconds, 2 Actuators and 2 sensors will be created.
 			(Each device will appear in its own terminal window)

 	1.5 The appropriate Sensor & Actuator will be paired.
-			Sensor readings / actuator states will echo in their respective terminals.
+			Sensor Readings / Actuator State changes echo in their respective terminals.

-	1.6 User can GET or PUT device information via the Cloud terminal Commands are as follows:
+	1.6 User can GET or PUT device information via the Cloud terminal.
+			Commands are as follows:
 				GET sensor_name
 				PUT actuator_name
 			NOTE: GET / PUT must be in uppercase sensor/actuator_name must be the same case as when created

 	1.7 To exit, press CTRL-C in the Controller terminal.
+			This shuts down Controller & all paired devices.
+			Please shut down Controller BEFORE Cloud.
+Thank you :)
+			Must independantly shut down Cloud (CTRL-C in its terminal)

-	1.8 A-bde, a-bde, a-bde that's all folks!
+	1.8 A-bde, a-bde, a-bde th...that's all folks!

-2. Long & Arduous -- Testing
+2.0 Long & Arduous -- Testing
 	2.1 Perform a "make clean" followed by a "make".
 This creates all required files.

 	2.2 Create the Controller by typing ./controller into a terminal window